-We have a litter due in early April.
+We hope to have a litter due in June.
 Colors expected are reds, blacks, and black & tans.
 We have a long list of people wanting a puppy from us.
 If you’d like to be added to the list you need to fill out a puppy questionnaire which is on this website.
 I know of other breeders having litters and can help you find a puppy.

 One might ask,” is the English Cocker right for me”?